AI-Matrix

 Solving a dimensional set

-A one-dimensional set basically is counting by one per number, or by two per number.
+A one-dimensional set counts by one or by two per number.

 var data = []; var end = 8; var start = 1; var per1 = 7; for (var i1 = 0; i1 < end; i1++) { data[i1] = start; for (var i2 = 0; i2 < i1; i2++) { data[i1] += per1; } } console.log(data);

-This simple little code creates a set with the starting value of 1.
-Which you can change to anything by changing
+This simple little code creates a set with a starting value of 1.
+You can change the starting value to anything by changing

 var start = 1;